alesssia/short_intro_stats/short_intro_stats_Day1.md

 ## Summary

-<span style="display:block; height:50px;"></span>
+<span style="display:block; height:1px;"></span>

-- When can't study a population, we select a representative sample
+- A population includes all individuals for whom we'd like to study a phenomenon, and it's (theoretically) infinite
-- There are different sampling strategies
+- When can't study a population, we can use different approaches to sample a (representative?) subset of the population
 - Samples may suffer from biases

 <!-- - La popolazione &egrave; l'insieme di tutti gli individui per cui vogliamo studiare un fenomeno ed è, teoricamente, infinita